MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdevice/ns-acxdevice-acx_deviceinit_config.md

 A [WDF_SYNCHRONIZATION_SCOPE](../wdfobject/ne-wdfobject-_wdf_synchronization_scope.md) value specifying how the framework will synchronize execution of an object's event callback functions.

+Internal only.
+Do not change the default value.

 ### -field ExecutionLevel

 A [WDF_EXECUTION_LEVEL](../wdfobject/ne-wdfobject-_wdf_execution_level.md) value specifying the maximum IRQL at which the framework will call the event callback functions that a driver has supplied for a framework object.

+Internal only.
+Do not change the default value.

 ### -field Context